flybywiresim/docs/docs/dev-corner/texture-changes.md

     Please avoid using `panel.cfg` to disable the registration number decal, and instead advise users to [disable the dynamic decal in the EFB settings](../../fbw-a32nx/feature-guides/flyPad/settings/#sim-options).

+## Mirrored Wheel Texture

+The A32NX model previously used a single UV for all wheels.
+This caused the right main gear wheel to appear mirrored.
+We have flipped the UV for the right wheel texture, so now any texture on the right wheel will appear correct.

+If you are the author of a livery that has textured wheels, with text or anything else orientation critical.

+- No action is required.
+The current wheel texture will appear correct on the right main gear wheel.

+!!! warning ""
+    For further context you can review [pull request #6931](https://github.com/flybywiresim/a32nx/pull/6931) on our GitHub if necessary.

 ## Cargo Hinges

 The A32NX model previously mapped both cargo door hinges to the same location on the livery decal texture.
 We have added a new mesh in order to make each hinge have individual textures.